marcelotduarte/cx_Freeze/doc/src/script.rst

     (automatically added on Windows); target-name with version is supported; if specified a path, raise an error

+.. option:: --target-dir=DIR

+    directory for built executables and dependent files

 .. option:: --icon=ICON

     name of icon which should be included in the executable itself